mikeckennedy/pythons-gc-and-orms/README.md

 1. Create a virtual environment: `python3 -m venv venv`
 2. Activate it: `. /venv/bin/activate`
 3. Install requirements: `pip install -r requirements.txt`
+4. _Optionally_: Have MongoDB running locally with default settings
-4. Import the data: `python importer/importer.py`
+5. Import the data: `python importer/importer.py`
-5. Run the test query app: `python test_app.py`
+6. Run the test query app: `python test_app.py`
-6. Choose combinations of the different options offered in the app
+7. Choose combinations of the different options offered in the app
-7. Count the number of times `"gc: done"` appears when running with diagnostics on
+8. Count the number of times `"gc: done"` appears when running with diagnostics on

 ## Resolutions